-What causes a Fire?
+What Causes a Fire?

 Lifestyles of university students are in some ways particularly susceptible to fire hazards.
 Overloading electrical circuits with cooking and other appliances, using improperly gauged extension cords and multiple plugs are common contributors.
 As with most residential fires, the leading cause is CIGARETTES.
 Smoking material often lights upholstery or bedding when the smoker falls asleep.
+Other causes of fire include careless cooking.